Quick Introduction

 assert_test(test_case, [correctness_metric])

-Run deepeval test run
+Then, run deepeval test run

 from the root directory of your project to evaluate your LLM app end-to-end: